aspose-slides/Aspose.Slides-Products/slides/en/java/conversion/odp-to-ppt/_index.md

  To convert `ODP` to `PPT`, use
  [Aspose.Slides for Java](/slides/java/).
- It is a PowerPoint and OpenOffice presentation API that lets you load an `ODP` file and save it as a `PPT` file.
+ It is a PowerPoint and OpenDocument presentation API that lets you load an `ODP` file and save it as a `PPT` file.
 You can get the latest `aspose-slides` package from
  [Maven](https://releases.aspose.com/java/repo/)
  and add it to your Maven-based project with the following configuration in `pom.xml`.